- Forms (intranet)

 facility after hours, there is a reason for that.

 - For sorting during normal hours (ending at 5pm)- Users must cancel their time 48 hours in advance of their scheduled appointment to avoid being charged for the time.
 If it is outside the 48 hour lock this can be done by going to PPMS and cancelling your reservation.
 If it is inside the 48 hour lock you can cancel through PPMS but may incur charges.

 - For "Evening Hours Sorting"- Users must cancel their time 7 days in advance of their scheduled appointment to avoid being charged for the time.
 If it is outside the calendar lock this can be done by going to PPMS and cancelling your reservation.
 If it is inside the lock you can cancel through PPMS but may incur charges.

 - For analysis - Users must cancel their time no less than 24 hours in advance of their scheduled appointment to avoid being charged.
 If it is outside the 24 hour lock this can be done by going to PPMS and cancelling your reservation.
 If your reservation is locked, you can cancel through PPMS but may incur charges.

 - For analysis instruments- reservations from 6pm to 9am may be cancelled any time before the start of your run at no charge by cancelling through PPMS.

 - For "Evening Sort Hours"- reservations from 5pm to 9pm may be cancelled through PPMS any time before the start of the run with a charge of $35/hr.

 - No charges will be applied for cancelled time, regardless of when it was cancelled if another user schedules that time.

 - Failure to adhere to these policies will result in additional charges to your account as well as loss of access to the facility.
-Access will be restored after meeting with Tim.
+Access will be restored after meeting with Matt or Tim.
 Persistent offenders (more than three violations in a calendar year) will be required to undergo training and additional requirements as determined by the Flow Core staff.

 Access and Training